DreamHost vs SiteGround WordPress Hosting Comparison – Is It Worth Paying Extra?

 - HTTP/2.0: HTTP/2.0 is automatically enabled on the DreamHost and SiteGround shared plans.

 - SSL: Both hosts provide you with a free SSL certificate from Let’s Encrypt.
 You can also import your own certificate, or purchase a different certificate through both DreamHost and SiteGround.

 - SFTP: You can create multiple Secure FTP accounts to access your web space for uploading and editing files with both DreamHost and SiteGround.

 - Server file manager: You can access your server space via a browser-based file manager accessed with both hosts.

 - Database access: Both DreamHost and SiteGround give you the ability to access the WordPress database via phpMyAdmin through a browser.

-- Security measures: DreamHost have DreamShield and SiteGround have SG Site Scanner paid add-ons, that include daily malware scans, automatic malware removal, and more security features.
+- Security measures: DreamHost have DreamShield and SiteGround have SG Site Scanner paid add-ons, which include daily malware scans, automatic malware removal and more security features.
 ModSecurity is installed on all SiteGround shared services and can be enabled with DreamHost.